Welcome to NSVMGA Web Site – Your Gardening Resource Center

 Do you enjoy gardening?
 Love nature?
 Appreciate the environment?
 Want to share your outdoor passions with others?
 Join the next year’s class of Master Gardeners and meet others with your interest(s), update your current knowledge, and help the community grow through your volunteering at education events and programs.

-The Northern Shenandoah Valley Master Gardeners Association will be holding the 2015 VCE Master Gardener Class in Front Royal, Virginia, beginning early next February.
+The Northern Shenandoah Valley Master Gardeners Association will be holding the 2015 VCE Master Gardener Class in Front Royal, Virginia, beginning in February.
 Classes will meet on Tuesday and Thursday evenings and will run until early May.
 Participants are required to complete a minimum 50 hour course to be followed by 50 volunteer hours to become certified.

 - Class Information email: firstname.lastname@example.org